green-coding-solutions/documentation/content/en/docs/measuring/configuration.md

 Here we focus on the `measurement` key:

+- `system_check_threshold` **[integer]: Level at which an exception will be raised for system checks.
+The lower the more restrictive system checks are.
+We recommend *3* for development and *2* for cluster setups. *1* only for debugging.
 - `idle-time-start` **[integer]**: Seconds to idle containers after orchestrating but before start of measurement
 - `idle-time-end` **[integer]**: Seconds to idle containers after measurement
 - `flow-process-runtime` **[integer]**: Max. duration in seconds for how long one flow should take.
 Timeout-Exception is thrown if exceeded.